-In Japan, the "Pharmaceutical Affairs Law" (Law No. 145 of August 10, 1960, as amended, inter alia, Articles 66-68) and the "Standards for Fair Advertising Practices concerning Medicinal Products" (Notice No. 1339 of October 9, 1980, by the Director-General of the Pharmaceutical Affairs Bureau of the former Ministry of Welfare) ("Standards for Fair Advertising Practices") define universally applicable baseline standards for marketing practices with respect to medicinal products.
-Regarding selfregulation in the pharmaceutical industry, there are a number of codes of practice, including but not limited to, the "Code of Practices for Promotion of Ethical Drugs" (established on March 24, 1993, by the Japan Pharmaceutical Manufacturers Association ("JPMA"), as amended) (the "Code of Practices") and the "Fair Competition Code concerning Restriction on Premium Offers in the Ethical Pharmaceutical Drugs Marketing Industry" (enforced on July 1, 1984, by the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry, as amended) (the "Fair Competition Code").
-The Fair Competition Code was established upon certification by the Japan Fair Trade Commission in accordance with the "Act against Unjustifiable Premiums and Misleading Representation".
+In Japan, the "Pharmaceutical Affairs Act" (Law No. 145 of August 10, 1960, as amended, inter alia, Articles 66-68) and the "Standards for Fair Advertising Practices concerning Medicinal Products" (Notice No. 1339 of October 9, 1980, by the Director-General of the Pharmaceutical Affairs Bureau of the former Ministry of Welfare, as amended) ("Standards for Fair Advertising Practices") define applicable baseline standards for advertising practices with respect to medicinal products.
+Regarding industry-level self-regulation of promotional activities for medicinal products, there are a number of codes of practice, including but not limited to, the "Code of Practices for Promotion of Ethical Drugs" (established on March 24, 1993, by the Japan Pharmaceutical Manufacturers Association ("JPMA"), as amended) (the "Code of Practices") and the "Fair Competition Code concerning Restriction on Premium Offers in the Ethical Pharmaceutical Drugs Marketing Industry" (enforced on July 1, 1984, by the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry ("FTC-EDMI"), as amended) (the "Fair Competition Code").
+The Fair Competition Code was established upon certification by the Japan Fair Trade Commission ("JFTC") and the Consumer Affairs Agency ("CAA") in accordance with the "Act against Unjustifiable Premiums and Misleading Representation" (Law No. 134 of May 15, 1962, as amended).